xavierlu/mse_meng/README.md

 # MS&E_M.Eng.

-A web app that matches incoming Master of Engineering (M.Eng.) student with projects uploaded by varies companies for the Materials Science & Engineering department.
+A web app that matches incoming Master of Engineering (M.Eng.) student with projects uploaded by varies companies for the Materials Science & Engineering department at Cornell University.

 Uses Django, Django REST framework, React, and Redux.